| HBS Case Collection

 Information Technology Industry;

 Edelman, Benjamin, and Thomas R. Eisenmann.
-"Google Inc." Harvard Business School Case 910-036, April 2011.
-(Revised from original January 2010 version.)
+"Google Inc." Harvard Business School Case 910-036, January 2010.
+(Revised April 2011.)
 (Winner of ECCH 2011 Award for Outstanding Contribution to the Case Method - Strategy and General Management.)